tztsai/GitJournal/_notes/refactor-plan.md

-### **GitJournal Evolution: UI/UX Design Document**

 **1. Overview**

-This document outlines the UI/UX design for the next iteration of GitJournal.
 We aim to evolve the app from a powerful, developer-centric note-taking tool into a more versatile "second brain" for a broader audience.
 The core of GitJournal—markdown-first, Git-synced notes—will be preserved and enhanced with intelligent organization, reminders, and AI-powered knowledge discovery.

 **2. Core Design Principles**